wger-project/api-client/README.md

 ### Versioning

 The major and minor version indicate which wger release this client targets, so `2.6.x` is meant for a 2.6 server.
+The patch version will probably be used to indicate changes in this package itself, but that is not decided yet.

-Since we try to keep the API as compatible as possible, an older client generally keeps working against a newer server, specially for endpoints such as the exercises.
-However, it is recommended that you use the version that exactly matches the server you want to connect to.
+Since we try to keep the API as compatible as possible, an older client generally keeps working against a newer server, specially for stable endpoints such as the exercises.
+However, breaking changes are unavoidable, and it is recommended that you use the version that exactly matches the server you want to connect to.

 ## Usage